inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 If you had any brains, you'd be dangerous.
 micro:
 	Thinker toys.
-He who fights and runs away lives to fight another day.
+He who fights and runs  lives to fight another day.
 Why isn't there a special name for the tops of your feet?
 		-- Lily Tomlin
 Thus spake the master programmer: